Introducing my first book in cooperation with Hanna Birna…

-The project was an exploration of the Icelandic Nature, Yoga and the Human form.
-The book features a selection of photographs taken over the project duration of 18 months.
-This book was created to show the beauty of Yoga exercises along with the beauty of the human body set in the beauty of the Icelandic nature.
-Iceland – because it is cold so there is an obvious contrast.
-Naked – because it reflects the true form of Yoga.
-Naked is without fashion so it’s timeless.
+The project was an exploration of Icelandic nature, yoga, and the human form.
+The book features a selection of photographs taken over the project’s 18-month duration.
+This book was created to show the beauty of yoga exercises along with the beauty of the human body set in the beauty of Icelandic nature.
+Iceland—because it is cold, there is an obvious contrast.
+Naked—because it reflects the true form of yoga.
+Naked is without fashion, so it’s timeless.
 Naked and cold are a beautiful contrast and demonstrate both resilience and commitment.

 Jökulsarlon Glacier Lagoon

-The idea grew from a sunny Summer morning on the Glacier Lagoon at Jökulsarlon.
-This was a weekend road tri and only my second or thrid visit to the famous glacier lagoon.
+The idea grew on a sunny summer morning on the Glacier Lagoon at Jökulsarlon.
+This was a weekend road trip and only my second or third visit to the famous glacier lagoon.
 I was on a mission.
 I wanted to photograph the icebergs under the water.
 I couldn’t afford expensive under-water camera housing.
-I bought an insect tank which I loaded with weights and a support for my camera.
-The lens was pushed hard against the side of the clear perspex tank and the tank would sink to allow the camera to be fully underwater although protected and buoyant.
-On this summer morning, the icebergs were about 10 meters from the shore.
-I needed to wade out with my camera and for that I had to remove my shoes and trousers.
+I bought an insect tank, which I loaded with weights and a support for my camera.
+The lens was pushed hard against the side of the clear perspex tank, and the tank would sink to allow the camera to be fully underwater, although protected and buoyant.
+On this summer morning, the icebergs were about 10 metres from the shore.
+I needed to wade out with my camera, and for that, I had to remove my shoes and trousers.

 The Tree and the Lake

-I was wading in the ice lake taking photographs when the idea came to remove all my clothes.
+I was wading in the ice lake, taking photographs, when the idea came to remove all my clothes.
 I took my camera back to the shore and mounted it on my tripod.
-With the help of my Canon 40D’s 10 second delay I was able to wade to a good position and pose in time for the self-timer.
-I started doing Yoga when I quit smoking.
-I needed something to fill the void and Yoga was a good choice.
-The questions was… what sort of pose?
+With the help of my Canon 40D’s 10-second delay, I was able to wade to a good position and pose in time for the self-timer.
+I started doing yoga when I quit smoking.
+I needed something to fill the void, and yoga was a good choice.
+The question was, What sort of pose?
 I wanted something that would stand out in the lake, so I attempted a beginner tree pose (Vrksasana).
 Getting it right involved several attempts.
-Some picture caught me falling side ways or with hand flapping in the air.
+Some pictures caught me falling sideways or with my hand flapping in the air.
 Finally, I got everything in the right place.

 Where to buy?